mbesser/mbesser.github.io/_case_studies/02_medi.md

               When the user's problem is not listed, they are offered to send a message directly to a support representative to seek further help.
 At the end of the chatbot dialogue a new message appears that invites users to continue with their health programmes.
   - title: Gamification for increased user engagement
     contents:
-      - heading: "Core idea: Reaching the goal together"
+      - heading: "Reaching the goal together"
         text: |
           After a workshop with an external consultant the team (consisting of the product manager, a product developer and myself) developed a gamification concept and story outline which I translated into a paper prototype.
 This prototype communicated the concept to the stakeholders involved and enabled a constructive dialogue about details and next steps.